US astronaut ends longest spaceflight by a woman | DW | 06.02.2020

 Read more: Unconscious bias in NASA's spacewalk wardrobe fail?

 Koch boarded the space station last March.
-Her mission, originally scheduled for six moths, was extended to nearly a year once she was aboard.
+Her mission, originally scheduled for six months, was extended to nearly a year once she was aboard.

+NASA had said that Koch's long stay would provide valuable information about the long-term effects of space travel on the female body.
+The US space agency has plans in the works to build a permanent station on the surface of the moon within the next ten years.

 More information to follow...